 The Quakers were an organization that emerged in the 1650’s that originally was founded on a centrality of faith in Jesus.
 Although in recent years many contemporary branches of Quakerism have been transformed into more of a Unitarian organization in which peoples of all faiths traditions are held equally valid together.

 The traditional Quakers are unique in that they usually have a un-programmed segment during their meetings, perhaps lasting up to an hour, where everyone in the room remains silent.
 Anyone present is allowed and encouraged to speak during this time but only when they feel they are specifically being inspired and lead by the Great Spirit do to do.
 If you ever plan to go to a traditional Quaker meeting I’d recommend you use the bathroom first, don’t drink a lot of coffee or liquids before hand, and be ready for some silence!
 But, their effort in recovering a more interactive non-clergy/laity approach to meetings is strikingly worthy of note as their meeting dynamics certainly stand out among other mainline denominations.

-And let’s not forget that there have probably been uncountable numbers of groups/communities who have incorporated first century worship practices into their communities but were not documented.
-By nature of radical house church organizational architecture, which is exhibited in a lack of centralized institutional or hierarchical leadership beyond a regional level, they wouldn’t have been documented or perhaps even feel a need to be officially recognized.
+Lastly, let’s also not forget that there have probably been uncountable numbers of groups/communities who have incorporated first century worship practices into their communities but due to their size and persecution from the hierarchy were not documented.
+By nature of radical house church organizational architecture, which is exhibited in a lack of centralized institutional or hierarchical leadership beyond a regional level, these communities wouldn’t have been documented, or would have been portrayed in a good light, or perhaps even feel a need to be officially recognized.
 My house church experiences certainly fall into this category.